What is a registration drive?

-This year (2017) ACLT attended nearly 200 fundraisers and awareness events, with many providing ACLT the opportunity to host donor registration drives.
+This year (2018) ACLT attended nearly 200+ fundraisers and awareness events, with many providing ACLT the opportunity to host donor registration drives.
 We’ve worked with universities, colleges, schools, churches, corporate organisations, music concerts, theatre nights, comedy shows.
-We worked in conjunction with the KickOff@3, MET Police, Black Police Association, Merseyside and Cheshire Police, Religious Sector, Schools, Colleges, Universities, and other groups and organisations.
+We worked in conjunction with the KickOff@3, MET Police, Black Police Association, Merseyside and Cheshire Police, Religious Sector, Schools, Colleges, Universities, American Airlines and many other groups and organisations.

 |Type of Donor||No. of individuals registered|

 Thursday 14 February, Time: 10am – 3pm.
 St. Francis Xavier 6th Form College, 10 Malwood Road, Clapham SW12 8EN

 Tuesday 26 February, Time: 12pm – 3pm.
 Southfields Academy – 333 Merton Road, Wandsworth SW18 5JU

 Tuesday 28 February, Time: 08.30am – 12.30pm.
 Southfields Academy – 333 Merton Road, Wandsworth SW18 5JU